symbolicdata/symbolicdata.github.io/CASN.markdown

 as a central resource of people URIs.
 This information was extracted from public sources, in particular conference announcements.
 Such an URI provides a "hook" for more information, that should be provided by the users or user communities themselves along the FOAF principles.

-In a first step we try to identify communities (including "one person communities") that provide and maintain such FOAF based personal profiles about some aspects of their research activities.
+In a first step we try to identify communities (including "one person communities") that are interested to provide and maintain such FOAF based personal profiles about some aspects of their research activities.
 The [FOAF Project](http://www.foaf-project.org/) (FOAF = "friends of a friend") is a widely recognized and used standard to build up distributed networks of people with common interests.

 -   See, e.g., how the [AKSW Working Group](http://aksw.org) has organized information about their research activities in such a way.
 -   In particular AKSW provides RDF based information about personal activities, see, e.g., <http://aksw.org/AndreasNareike.rdf>.